Monotonic Learning in the PAC Framework: A New Perspective

-The learning curve for the boolean conjunction learning problem is plotted in \cref{fig:CBL_MS} comprising all tested sample sizes $m$.
-In \cref{fig:CBL_MS}~(a), both the curves of $P_m$ and $Q_m$ exhibit a monotonic decrease, showing few upward fluctuations throughout the whole process.
+The learning curve for the Boolean literal conjunction learning problem is plotted in \cref{fig:CBL_QA} (a) - (c).
+In \cref{fig:CBL_QA}~(a), both the curves of $P_m$ and $Q_m$ exhibit a monotonic decrease, showing few upward fluctuations throughout the whole process.
 By quantitatively comparing losses between successive iterations, the mean of $P_m$ exhibited a monotonically decreasing trend with a probability of $96\%$ over $50$ iterations.
-This consistent downward trend indicates that the performance of both distributions improves steadily as the number of samples increases.
-Therefore, the answer to RQ1 and RQ2 are both position in this PAC learnable problem.
-Additionally, \cref{fig:CBL_MS}~(b) illustrates that the standard deviation of the distributions $P_m$ and $Q_m$ fluctuates within a vary narrow range throughout the iterations.
+This consistent downward trend indicates that the performance of both distributions improves steadily as the number of sample increases.
+Therefore, the answer to RQ1 and RQ2 are both positive for this PAC learnable problem.
+Additionally, \cref{fig:CBL_QA}~(b) illustrates that the standard deviation of the distributions $P_m$ and $Q_m$ fluctuates within a narrow range throughout the iterations.
 We apply Wasserstein distance as a measure to quantify how an empirical error distribution $P_m$ differs from the theoretical error distribution $Q_m$~\cite{arjovsky2017wasserstein}.
 In \cref{fig:CBL_QA}~(c), it shows a downtrend of Wasserstein distance as sample size increases.

-In addition, we apply Kullback-Leibler (KL) divergence as a measure to quantify how an empirical probability distribution $P_m$ differs from the theoretical distribution $Q_m$, which is defined as $D_{KL}(P_m \| Q_m)=\int P(x)log\frac{P_m(x)}{Q_m(x)}dx$.
-The KL divergence $D_{KL}(P_m \| Q_m)$ as a function of $m$ for the two learning problems is depicted in \cref{fig:CBLKL}, which shows a downtrend of KL as sample size increases.
-This indicates that achieving alignment between the two distributions remains challenging at this stage.
-Then there is a dramatic drop in the $44$-th round.
-At this point, the number of samples that the learner can access is $1100$.
-Obviously, the more similar the two distributions are, the smaller the KL divergence.
-After that, the KL divergence approaches $0$ and stabilizes, implying that the difference between distribution $P_m$ and $Q_m$ gradually decreases, eventually achieving alignment between the distributions.

-For the threshold function learning problem, in a similar setting, we generate the data shown in~\cref{fig:TH,fig:TH_MS,fig:THKL}, with the only difference being that the theoretical distributions are derived from \cref{eq:CDFVC}, and only $20$ samples are added in each round.
+For the threshold function learning problem, in a similar setting, we generate the data shown in \cref{fig:TH,fig:TH_QA}, with the only difference being that the theoretical error distributions are derived from \cref{eq:CDF-VC}, and the sample size is increased by $200$ in each round.
 Similar results for the Iris classification problem appear in \cref{fig:Iris,fig:Iris_QA}.